 Why blend movement, breath and sound?

-When introducing sound , the first step is usually one of uttering simple vowel sounds.
-Then words and simple phrases are presented in a traditional “listen & repeat” fashion.
-Overtime, and with consistent practice, the body becomes a finely tuned instrument.
 Vedic Chanting is an active practice where the vibrations are created by our own voice.
 These vibrations coming from the inside of your body help melt physical and mental tensions and clear some energetic pathways.
 It also teaches us to focus our mind.
-So chanting can have long-lasting therapeutic and transformational effects.

-That being said, we are fully aware that many people feel self-conscious about letting their voice be heard, but the particular form of chanting taught here is a relatively “user-friendly” one.
+Even though chanting has long-lasting therapeutic and transformational effects, we are fully aware that many people feel self-conscious about letting their voice be heard, but the particular form of chanting taught here is a relatively “user-friendly” one.
 It basically uses three simple notes and it is done collectively with our voice always supported by the voices of others.
 No one is ever asked to chant alone.
-So it is a wonderful opportunity to work on our throat cakra.

 What type of chanting will be taught?